-- The weighted-average foreclosure frequency (WAFF), which reflects the expected default rate; and - The weighted-average loss severity (WALS), which describes the expected loss given default.
+• The weighted-average foreclosure frequency (WAFF), which reflects the expected default rate; and

+• The weighted-average loss severity (WALS), which describes the expected loss given default.

-As of June 30, 2021, the available credit enhancement is 5.33%.
-This is greater than the 2.50% credit enhancement commensurate with a 'AAA' rating, which corresponds in this instance with the coverage of 'AAA' credit risk.
+As of March 31, 2023, the available credit enhancement is 6.2%.
+This is greater than the 2.75% credit enhancement commensurate with a 'AAA' rating, which corresponds in this instance with the coverage of 'AAA' credit risk.

 As part of our analysis, we reviewed Realkredit Danmark's origination, underwriting, collection, and default management procedures.
-We believe satisfactory policies are in place to support our ratings on the covered bonds.
-As there are no further legal, counterparty, or sovereign risk constraints on our rating, we have affirmed our 'AAA' rating on the program.
+We believe satisfactory policies exist to support our ratings on the covered bonds.

-As of July 31, 2021, there were no section 15 covered bonds outstanding from capital center S. However, if there were any section 15 bonds to be issued out of this capital center, our ratings would reflect the RRL of the senior covered bonds.
+As of July 2023, capital center S has no section 15 covered bonds outstanding.
+However, if any section 15 bonds were to be issued out of this capital center, our ratings would reflect the RRL on the senior covered bonds.
 This is because, according to our criteria interpretation, we consider the section 15 bonds to have the same protection as senior covered bonds if there is a bank resolution.
 This also reflects that section 15 bonds are not subject to a payment deferral if the issuer becomes insolvent.

 The purpose of section 15 bonds does not warrant the assignment of any jurisdictional support uplift as typically contemplated for traditional covered bonds under our criteria.
-Furthermore, we do not consider any collateral-based uplift because we do not believe that the issuers of section 15 bonds will manage their overcollateralization levels in the same way we typically expect for covered bonds (see "Ratings Raised On Danish Section 15 Bonds From Six Capital Centers Following Clarification On Bank Resolution," published on Dec.
+Furthermore, we do not consider any collateral-based uplift because we do not believe that section 15 bond issuers will manage their overcollateralization levels in the same way we typically expect for covered bonds (see "Ratings Raised On Danish Section 15 Bonds From Six Capital Centers Following Clarification On Bank Resolution," published on Dec.
 11, 2015).